How To Lead The Most Important — And Perplexing — Corporate Domain

 - Commit to transparency and discipline.
 Given the ability to manage spending within product (or other) envelopes, software leaders must commit to transparency with the CEO and the business.
 For the CEO, the key is progress toward his or her priorities in time and measures of business return on software investment.
 Functional business leaders will require more detail about software in their areas.
 Disciplined software activities are crucial to controlling risks, squeezing the highest possible value from every dollar invested, and automating to free up funding for innovation.

 Our CEO and software research is ongoing.
-Please leave feedback, as well as comments on where we should take it next.
-And if you’d like to share your story and perspective with us, email us at firstname.lastname@example.org and email@example.com.
+Please send feedback, as well as comments on where we should take it next.
+And if you’d like to share your story and perspective with us, email us at email@example.com and firstname.lastname@example.org.